Vaishnav469/Sign-Language-Detector/README.md

 # Sign-Language-Detector

-#### This App will detect alphabets in ASL(American Sign Languauge) from a image given and convert them it into letters in english.
+#### This App will detect alphabets in ASL(American Sign Language) from an image given and convert them into letters in English.
-#### This project is mainly aimed to help people communicate with disabled people.
-This app may reduce the distance between people that is existent because of a language barrier.
+#### This project is mainly aimed at helping people communicate with disabled people.
+This App may reduce the distance between people which exists because of a language barrier.

 ### User Interface: